joshua-jerred/Giraffe/README.md

 collecting real-time data from high-altitude balloon flights.
 This live data includes images, environmental data, tracking data, and much more.

-### This project is not complete and is currently not safe to fly
+## This project is not complete and is currently not safe to fly

+Here is a very brief and incomplete overview of the system.

 ### Software
 #### HAACS (High Altitude Autonomous Control System)
-**HAACS** is the actual software that will run on the board.
+*HAACS* is the actual software that will run on the board.
 This is a much more advanced version of 'AOS'.
 Written entirly in C++ it is being made to be easier to set up and much faster.
 There are a few basic concept to this system.